code-312/rescue-chicago/README.md

 - We then created a first iteration of a publicly-available, interactive data dashboard that can be used to analyze how different dog characteristics may correlate with average length of stay in a shelter prior to adoption.

 #### Key Features
-- Breed Trends by Length of Stay
+- Breed and Other Trends by Length of Stay
-- Other Trends by Length of Stay
+- Breed and Other Trends by Count
-- Breed Trends by Count
+- Organization Trends
-- Other Trends by Count
+- Trends Over Time

 #### Technology used